 Which Charitable Giving Strategies Offer the Best Tax Benefits?

 How much will charitable giving reduce taxes?
-For those who are charitably inclined, changes to the tax code that went into effect in 2018 may require adjustments to your previous strategy to receive financial benefits from your planned giving.
-A near-doubling of the standard deduction and sweeping changes to the limits on itemized deductions will make it harder for many taxpayers to benefit from donations of cash or goods to charity.
+For those who are charitably inclined, changes to the tax code require a reevaluation of planned giving.
+A near-doubling of the standard deduction and other changes make it harder for many taxpayers to benefit from donations of cash or goods to charity.

 Luckily, there are other charitable giving strategies to consider which could offer multiple tax benefits, such as donating appreciated securities or cash directly from an IRA.
 Choosing the right vehicle for your charitable donation is key to getting the biggest tax deduction.